abegross/kanji-sakuin/README.md

 # Kanji Sakuin

-A complete Japanese kanji index dictionary.
+A complete Japanese kanji index dictionary with 13,108 entries.

 This dictionary is meant as a reference to find kanji when you dont have access to an electronic dictionary. (the same reason why you might want a physical regular dictionary)